Data Dictatorships and the Fall of Liberal Democracy: A Global System Ruled by Whoever Controls Data

 The source of power and control of the 21st century.

-Right off the bat, just saying that liberal democracy is doomed and, unless we do something, it’ll be substituted by some sort of modern dictatorship… It just sounds crazy.
+Right off the bat, just saying that liberal democracy is doomed and, unless we do something, it’ll be substituted by some sort of data dictatorship… It just sounds crazy.

 Today very few people understand what’s really going on.
 And for the majority of people, the terms fascism and dictatorship don’t get practical in most societies (of course, there are a few exceptions — more than a few, unfortunately).
 But if we follow down the rabbit hole, we find ourselves again with our most powerful enemy: Human stupidity.
 We may be able to have found, again, a way to come back to these nightmares.